tatsOre/feedback-board-app/README.md

 # Frontend Mentor - Product feedback app

-This is a solution to the [Product feedback app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-feedback-app-wbvUYqjR6).
+This is a solution to the <a href="https://www.frontendmentor.io/challenges/product-feedback-app-wbvUYqjR6" target="_blank">Product feedback app challenge on Frontend Mentor</a>.

 ## Table of contents